 So enough nonsense now, and let the countdown begin!

 1. RICHARD PATTERSON & SHANNON HOPPS, Henry VIII and Anne Boleyn, Scarborough Renaissance Festival.
 Why?
-As I said, there is no Scarborough Renaissance Festival without them --- especially now, as this season, Richard is celebrating 25 years of portraying His Royal Majesty, Henry VIII.
+As I said, there is no Scarborough Renaissance Festival without them --- especially now, as this season, Richard has completed his 25th season of portraying His Royal Majesty, Henry VIII.
 Who knows how many children and grandchildren have long flocked to their Thrones and come away feeling gloriously enchanted?
 Huzzah!

 2. JANNA CASSTEVENS-ZEPP, Queen Margaret of Scotland and the Isles, Scarborough Renaissance Festival.
 Why?
 Because, thanks to her, your Dragonmaster is also His Lordship, the Duke of Talisker --- and that's an honor I will always hold sacred, no matter what!

 3. FRED NELSON, Henry VIII, Maryland Renaissance Festival.
 Why?
 Because he's had almost 15 seasons with the goodly gentles in Crownsville, and he has done a masterful job filling the shoes of beloved and glorious Bill Huttel.
 I hope, doubtless, that his next decade shall find Fred enchanting yet another generation of loyal subjects!